-- Fluid Dynamics: Marsha Berger, Oliver Bühler, Aleksandar Donev, Edwin Gerber, Jonathan Goodman, David Holland, Miranda Holmes-Cerfon, Richard Kleeman, Andrew Majda, Michael O'Neil, Olivier Pauluis, Charles Peskin, Leif Ristroph, Michael Shelley, K. Shafer Smith, K.R.
+- Fluid Dynamics: Marsha Berger, Oliver Bühler, Aleksandar Donev, Edwin Gerber, Jonathan Goodman, David Holland, Richard Kleeman, Michael O'Neil, Olivier Pauluis, Charles Peskin, Leif Ristroph, Michael Shelley, K. Shafer Smith, K.R.
 Sreenivasan, Esteban Tabak, Jun Zhang

-- Statistical Mechanics: Aleksandar Donev, Andrew Majda, Charles Newman, Eric Vanden-Eijnden, Miranda Holmes-Cerfon, Daniel Stein
+- Statistical Mechanics: Aleksandar Donev, Charles Newman, Eric Vanden-Eijnden, Daniel Stein

 - Dynamical Systems: Lai-Sang Young